 Sin: It is uncertain whether they believe in original sin.

-Afterlife: At the resurrection, the soul is reformed by God.
+Afterlife: The soul ceases to exist at death.
+At the resurrection, the soul is recreated by God.

 Scripture: The Bible is authoritative, but only as interpreted by Pastor Eli Soriano.